ܹ̳

 President Lyndon B. Johnson signed the Elementary and Secondary Education Act, a law that provided funding to support equal access to education, in 1965, establishing Title I, which aims to support education of students living in poverty.
 Ten years later, in 1975, Congress enacted the Education for All Handicapped Children Act, to support states in meeting the needs of students with disabilities.
 That law was amended in 1990 to become the Individuals with Disabilities in Education Act, known as IDEA.

 On Oct.
-17, 1979, then-President Jimmy Carter signed a law creating the U.S. Department of Education.
+17, 1979, then-President Jimmy Carter signed a law creating the U.S. Department of Education—fulfilling a campaign pledge he made to secure the endorsement of the National Education Association.
 Beforehand, all federal education policymaking and enforcement of federal education laws fell under the purview of the U.S. Department of Health, Education, and Welfare, which was renamed the Department of Health and Human Services when the law was enacted.

 At the time, Carter said the goal of the department was to make educational issues a “top-level priority,” hold federal education programs accountable, streamline federal education funding, and ultimately give local communities control of their schools.